You can now choose how you want to renew your membership.

 - Via email or post: you need to download and fill in the renewal form, and send it with appropriate payment to the office via email.
 These forms are also downloadable in the members’ area.

-In order to access the members’ area you will need your membership number and password.
+In order to access the members’ area you will need your email address and password.

 The Membership Fees 2016-17 show the amount payable to UKATA.

 Please note: If you are a current “TA Practitioner” and want to renew your membership this can only be done on line via the members area.
 This membership category is not available to new members.

 If you need to update your membership level because you qualified, taken up a training contract or any other reason, you need to notify the office and provide evidence for this change.

 Please find below an overview of the types of membership as guidance.

 Categories of membership explained

 - a.
 TSTA - fully qualified Training and Supervising Transactional Analyst members.
 These professionals have passed the EATA exam and can teach and supervise trainees, CTA and PTSTAs.

 - b.
 PTSTA - Provisional Training and Supervising members.
 These can teach and supervise trainees/CTAs.
 They are on their way to qualify as TSTA.